I happen to love ferns. Their billowy drifts of fine-textured foliage is so attractive.

 I wanted to create a setting for the stairs to nestle into — to make the stairs appear less imposing and structural.

 Ostrich Fern gave just the look without overwhelming the area.

 Here are some ferns for you to consider:

-Maidenhair Fern (Adiantum pedatum): Dark stems stand out against the lighter green foliage.
+Maidenhair Fern (Adiantumpedatum): pictured above.
+Stems stand out against the lighter green foliage.
 The growth habit is different from the typical upright, arching growth of other ferns.
 A more horizontal pattern – the fronds seem to be floating.
 Pretty cool actually.

-Painted Fern (Athyrium niponicum ‘Pictum’): Alright, I’ll admit it.
-This is my my favorite…well, one of my favorites.
+Painted Fern (Athyrium niponicum ‘Pictum’): pictured above.
+Alright, I’ll admit it.
+This is my favorite…well, one of my favorites.
 It’s got it all.
 Upright arching fronds in the most beautiful colors.
 The stems and foliage are purplish, but with silvery gray accents.
 This fern always gets comments.

 Like so many foliage plants, ferns take a back seat to the flowering plants.
 But I hope you can see just how much they contribute with form and texture.